-The decision whether to grant a salary increase to the position of Superintendent is at the sole discretion of the Board.
+The decision whether to grant a salary increase to the position of Superintendent only is at the sole discretion of the Board and is the only executive/exempt position for which BCPSEA approval of a compensation increase is not required.
 In determining whether a salary increase is warranted, the Board considers such factors as performance, competence, external competitiveness, and internal equity including the maintenance of appropriate salary differentials through the organization.
 The Board typically utilizes market compensation data and salary/compensation structures developed by BCPSEA for this position as well as all other positions in the exempt staff structure.
 Potential increases are considered within the Board's overall compensation budget.